rackerlabs/yolo/docs/source/gettingstarted.rst

 - ``params`` are input parameters to the respective template.
 If your templates do not require any parameters, enter ``params: {}``.

+If you don't use any CloudFormation templates to stand up your infrastucture, you still have to define the ``templates`` section, but you can leave it empty:
+``templates: {}``.

 .. _yolo_yaml_services:

 ``services`` section